First-year admission information sessions and campus tours are held Monday through Friday at 10:45 a.m. and 1:30 p.m. throughout the summer.

 For visitors coming to campus over the summer, many academic departments will be offering specific programming for their respective major.
 Attending the first-year admission information session and tour will include a 45- minute information session that highlights the many academic and extra-curricular opportunities available for Georgia Tech students.
 The presenter will also cover the application requirements for first-year admission.

 While you are visiting Georgia Tech, you should allow for some time to explore the great city of Atlanta.
-Whether you want to spend time outdoors and enjoy the warm summer weather or be indoors with the air conditioner pumping, there are many ways to explore Atlanta prior to or after your Georgia Tech visit!
+There are many ways to explore Atlanta prior to or after your Georgia Tech visit!

 For visitors that want to spend some time outdoors, recommendations include exploring the Beltline, a walking and bike path around the city that was designed as part of Ryan Gravel’s Georgia Tech master’s thesis.
 Other outdoor activities includes exploring the Atlanta Botanical Gardens or hiking at Stone Mountain.